 Throughout history, hyperinflation, inflation rate of 50% or more per month, has victimized savers.
 The Weimar republic after World War I, Venezuela, Hungary, Zimbabwe, and Yugoslavia more recently, are examples.
 Wouldn’t savers gladly pay 1% annually to keep their money in safe-haven assets such as the Swiss franc or the US dollar, backed by the largest economy in history?

 In this global environment, Monday Morning members have averaged a 6% real return for several decades now.
 How do they do that?You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us